Mullai Periyaru - Environmental impact of Dams and Kerala's PR Machine

 I always consider my identity to be Tamil—just Tamil.
 No further nationality is required for me.
 But even more than that, I primarily consider myself a human.
 I love Mother Earth.
 I want to protect my environment and the Earth from ruthless exploitation, which results in global warming and climate change.
 That's why I oppose the nuclear power plant in Kudankulam.
 Not only do I oppose it in Kudankulam, but I would also oppose nuclear power plants in Jaitapur or in any part of the world.
 However, Kudankulam being in Tamil Nadu gives me more vigor to oppose it, as Tamil Nadu is my own land.

 While I oppose nuclear power plants for environmental reasons, I also oppose the construction of dams.
 I am an environmentalist, and I must oppose dams because they are dangerous to the environment.
 Dams are unnatural structures that disturb the natural river ecosystem.
-I am against dams of any kind—whether new dams or old dams, dams are bad.
-Dams were created not just for storing water for irrigation; that’s only a starting point.
-Human greed takes it further to generate hydroelectricity, to draw water for industrialization, and so on.
+I am against dams of any kind—whether new or old, dams are bad.
+Dams were created not just for storing water for irrigation; that's only a starting point.
+Human greed takes it further, to generate hydroelectricity, to draw water for industrialization, and so on.
 In the process, dams pose a threat to the environment.

 So, what's the aim of Kerala?
 What is the ultimate motive behind this massive PR campaign of Kerala and Malayalees?

-As much as the Kudankulam issue tries to give power to business elites, Kerala’s cry about dam safety has more electricity and economic reasons than safety.
-Kerala’s PR machine does not oppose dams in total; they selectively oppose only Mullai Periyaru Dam, which is under the control of Tamil Nadu.
-They don’t oppose the Idukki Reservoir, which gives electricity to Kerala.
-If dams are as totally bad as “Dam 999” says, why would they want to construct a new dam?
-Shouldn’t they get rid of all dams in Kerala (like the Elwha Dam removal in the USA)?
+As much as the Kudankulam issue tries to give power to business elites, Kerala's cry about dam safety has more to do with electricity and economic reasons than safety.
+Kerala's PR machine does not oppose dams in total; it selectively opposes only Mullai Periyaru Dam, which is under the control of Tamil Nadu.
+It does not oppose the Idukki Reservoir, which gives electricity to Kerala.
+If dams are as totally bad as "Dam 999" says, why would they want to construct a new dam?
+Shouldn't they get rid of all dams in Kerala (like the Elwha Dam removal in the USA)?

 The whole issue comes down to the perception in Kerala that Tamil Nadu pays less tax on the water and electricity it produces from the Mullai Periyaru Dam, and that Kerala could not meet its state demand for electricity from its Idukki Reservoir.
 If Kerala needs to reprice the taxes that Tamil Nadu pays, it is only reasonable for it to come out openly and ask for new taxes based on current inflation.
 But Kerala indulges in fear-mongering to achieve multiple purposes.